Bernardston, Massachusetts: Pre-war frontier defenses

 At his own expense, Burke built a stockade fort that stood "six rods on each side" (6 rods being about 100 feet).
 The stockade walls stood 12 feet high behind which the inhabitants in the vicinity repaired every night during the periods of Indian troubles.
 The fort contained eight homes, protecting the settlement during Indian attacks beginning in 1745 and later the French and Indian War.

 In 1746 an attack was made on this fort by a large force of Indians, and, although there were in the fort only two men besides Maj.
 Burke, the Indians were beaten off with the loss of two of their number.

-In 1747, Eliakim Sheldon, son of Lieut.
-Ebenezer Sheldon, was shot by the Indians while he was walking near his father's house, and about the same time a band of Indians attempted to destroy Deacon Elisha Sheldon's house on Huckle Hill, but were routed by Lieut.
+At about the same time a band of Indians attempted to destroy Deacon Ebenezer Sheldon's house on Huckle Hill, but were routed by his father Lieut.
 Ebenezer Sheldon, who appeared on the scene with aid just in time.
 Lieut.
 Sheldon was famous as an Indian-fighter, and was known far and near as the "Old Indian-Hunter".

+In 1747, Eliakim Sheldon, son of Lieut.
+Ebenezer Sheldon, was shot by the Indians while he was walking near his father's house.